atravert/MES-demo-operando8/readme.md

 # MES demo

-This repository  notebooks demonstrating Phase-Sensitive Detection (PSD), denoising in the time domain, and CP decomposition on two experimental datasets using SpectroChemPy.
+This repository contains notebooks illustrating data processing of Modulation Excitation Spectroscopy, including (i) Phase-Sensitive Detection (PSD), (ii) denoising in the time domain, and (iii) CP decomposition using SpectroChemPy.

 ## 🚀 Run in Google Colab